V-Sekai/V-Sekai.blue-tin-fox-models/README.md

 # Blue Tin Fox Models

-Shot Generator is a feature within Storyboarder to easily set up shots using 3D characters, objects, lights, and cameras.
+Shot Generator is used by V-Sekai to easily set up shots using 3D characters, objects, lights, and cameras.

 Shot Generator uses 3D models as characters.
-This repository is the open source of those models as canonical Blender .blend files, and the exports used in shot generator: fbx, gltf, obj, etc.
+This repository is the open source of those models as canonical Blender .blend files, and the exports used in shot generator: gltf.

 ## Guidelines